Hi, and welcome to my blog!

 I have no qualms with the United States’ status as a multicultural society nor any of its democratic institutions; nor do I support the creation of any ‘white nation’ that would compromises the territorial integrity of the US.

-I am generally supportive of amnesty for long-term undocumented immigrants, and believe that open borders is our global destiny even if it might be insane presently.
+I am generally supportive of amnesty for undocumented immigrants, at least those who have grown roots in the United States, and believe that open borders is our global destiny even if it might be insane presently.

 I support the idea of free, universally-available higher education.
 (It’s feasible!)